ibm-cloud-docs/EventStreams/eventstreams062.md

 ## Recommended third-party clients
 {: #third_party_clients}

-If you can't run the official Java clients, we recommend running one of the following third-party clients, which are all well-tested with {{site.data.keyword.messagehub}}:
+If you can't run the official Java clients, we recommend running one of the following third-party clients, which are all well-tested with {{site.data.keyword.messagehub}}.
+The minimum Kafka protocol that we support is 0.10.

 * [node-rdkafka (Node.js) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/Blizzard/node-rdkafka){:new_window}.
 This client is tested up to V2.3.3.
 	If you want to run an {{site.data.keyword.messagehub}} Node.js sample, see